CS3398-Badoons-Ciao/CS3398-Badoons-F2019/README.md

 	* gradle clean
 	* gradle fatJar
 	* java -jar EZGrader-V1.0.jar
+* Opetion 3: Just running the program.
+	* The jar file is all ready built and ready to run all you have to do is follow to steps bellow.
+	* Open power shell or another command line interface.
+		* To open power shell in the root folder you can either..
+			* Shift+right click, click "Open powerShell window here"
+			* Alt+f, r
+	* Type the following "java -jar EZGrader-V1.0.jar"

 ## Sprint 1 Goals
 * User input of courses, grades, categories, and category weights and Persistant data storage - As a student I would like to create a list of my college classes and courses in those classes and save them to access later to keep my course history.